 – Mortimer, New Westminster

 By declaring bankruptcy, you give up most of what you own to get rid of your debts.
-You work with a licensed insolvency trustee to see you through the process.
+You work with a trustee in bankruptcy to see you through the process.
 When your bankruptcy is complete (when you are “discharged from bankruptcy”), you are released from your obligation to repay your debts.
 For more information, see our guidance on declaring bankruptcy.

 Private student loans are treated the same as any other regular debt.
 When you complete your bankruptcy, you no longer have to repay your student loan.